MrMarlonM/product-survey-analysis/README.md

 - [Product-Survey-Analysis](https://product-survey-analysis-0eda41c09d36.herokuapp.com/)

 ## How to Use the Program
+### Software Requirements
+The following version of python:
+- Python 3.12.3

+The following libraries need to be installed to run the program:
+- numpy version 1.26.4
+- pandas version 2.2.2
+- pytz version 2024.1
+- tzdata version 2024.1
+- requests version 2.31.0
+- validators version 0.28.2
+- simple-term-menu version 1.6.4

 ### Data Requirements
 - The survey data needs to be in CSV (Comma-Separated-Values) format.
 - The data needs to be provided as a URL.